-Our approach with vehicles is to lease our fleet.
-However, for some limited examples it makes better strategic sense to own a vehicle directly.
-This might be where certain towing ability is required or where specific plant equipment is required.
+Our approach with vehicles is to buy our fleet; it makes better strategic sense to own a vehicle directly where certain towing ability is required or where specific plant equipment is required.

 Minor Fixed Assets

 All our employees are provided with a standard workstation setup that includes a desk, chair, storage, PC and communication equipment.
 We classify minor fixed assets as the following: